What Is the Average Settlement for Spinal Fusion Personal Injury Cases?Trusted Content

 A spinal fusion lawsuit settlement can ensure you get the treatment you need and cover your expenses when your injuries prevent you from working.

 To determine the average settlement for spinal fusion surgery, you must consider a variety of factors.
-Talking to an experienced personal injury lawyer is the best way understand how much your case could be worth, and what you need to do to maximize your settlement.
+Talking to an experienced personal injury lawyer near you is the best way to understand how much your case could be worth, and what you need to do to maximize your settlement.
 The lawyers here at Abrahamson & Uiterwyk have over 30 years of experience helping over 20,000 residents of Florida who have suffered spinal fusion injuries recover compensation to help with medical bills, loss of wages, and other costs that can occur due to an injury of this nature.
 We have recovered 100s of millions of dollars for our clients and we work on a No Fees or Costs unless you win basis.
 Contact our office for your free case evaluation.